 This cottage gear manufacturer offers some of the lightest and highest quality sleeping bags on the market.
 Their most popular model is called the Swallow.
 Another popular option is the Hummingbird, which has a slightly slimmer cut.
 Both use 950+ fill power goose down and are available in 20° and 30° options.
 These bags are quite expensive and may take time to be sewed before they’re shipped.

 This is one of the best budget sleeping bags available that is still light and compact enough for backpacking.
 The Kelty Cosmic 20 uses 18.2 oz 600 fill power DriDown for insulation.
 It is surprisingly water-resistant.
 I hiked through 6 days of rain with this sleeping bag on the Wonderland Trail and it still stayed dry enough to keep me warm.
 The whole bag weighs in at around 3lbs.
-This is on the heavier side for Check out my full review of the Kelty Cosmic 20 here.
+This is on the heavier side for a down bag.
+Check out my full review of the Kelty Cosmic 20 here.

 Over the past couple of years, I’ve been focusing on lightening my base weight.
 When I switched from a sleeping bag to a quilt, I cut about 2 pounds from my pack, which is significant.